beatboxerish/mini_projects/README.md

 **Following are the projects in this repository:**

-1. Restaurant Dashboard: A simple dashboard made using python, flask and bootstrap.
+1. restaurant_dashboard: A simple dashboard made using python, flask and bootstrap along with some plots and a basic layout.